Whiteknight/ParserObjects/docs/v6/parsers_core.md

 var exception = result.TryGetData<Exception>();
 ```

-**Note**: The ParserObjects library uses special exceptions for non-local control flow purposes in specific situations.
-The `Try` parser will not catch or interfere with these in any way, and if you throw a `ParserObjects.Internal.ControlFlowException` or a subclass of `ParserObjects.Internal.ControlFlowException` in your user callbacks or custom parser implementations, they will not be caught or handled by the `Try` parser.
+**Note**: The ParserObjects library uses special internal exception types for non-local control flow purposes in specific situations.
+The `Try` parser will not catch or interfere with these in any way.
+If you throw a `ParserObjects.Internal.ControlFlowException` or a subclass of `ParserObjects.Internal.ControlFlowException` in your user callbacks or custom parser implementations, they will not be caught or handled by the `Try` parser.
+It is recommended that you do not do this in most cases.

 ## Code Callback Parsers